q0res/q0res/README.md

 # 🚀 Hi there, I'm q0res! 🇭🇺

 I'm a **Game and Software Developer** based in Hungary.
-I specialize in low-level systems, performance optimization, and exploring the internals of software architecture.
+I specialize in low-level systems, performance optimization, and exploring the external cheat for games like **Fortnite, Roblox, Counter Strike 2** etc.

 ---